yenbuilds/yenbuilds-flight-program/SPEC_P1_AND_INTERSECTING_PLANES.md

 >[!CAUTION]
 >This does NOT actually make sense.
 This is a dump from iterating ideas with an LLM
->and serves no other purpose right now other than exploring possible ways to explore architectural constraints in software.
+>and serves no other purpose right now other than exploring possible ways to visualise architectural constraints in software.

 # Formal ASCII Specification of P1 (Phi) and Intersecting Planes